khe-le/mlh-project-sample/README.md

 **What this code sample does**

 During an online event, a host can post multiple resources to help attendees better understand the lesson.
 This code sample demonstrates the functionality to post and remove resources during an in-session event.
 Each resource consists of a name, URL, and media type.
 Attendees, regardless of when they enter the event, should be able to see all posted resources.
 A deleted resource should be removed for all attending that event.
 Attendees do not have the permission to either post or remove a resource.
-For the sake of simplicity, host and attendee views are the same and they both have the permission to either post or remove resources in this sample.
+In this sample, for the sake of simplicity, host and attendee views are the same and they both have the permission to either post or remove resources.

 **How it works**